florianst/picrispr/README.md

 - ground truth: true label, if given in the input file as column ```cleavage_freq```
 - ground truth_transformed: true label transformed to lie between 0 and 1, if a true label has been given in the input file as column ```cleavage_freq```

-The jupyter notebook ```picrispr.ipynb``` contains testing as well, which can be done according to the two different scenarios described in the publication.
-This is configurable via the boolean variable ```compare_deepcrispr```.

 ## Requirements
 ```python==3.8.3, jupyter-notebook==6.0.3, torch==1.7.0, tensorflow==2.3.1, sklearn==0.23.1, scipy==1.5.0, numpy==1.18.5, pandas==1.0.5, xgboost==1.4.2, matplotlib==3.2.2, pickle==4.0```